What's an Air Conditioning Dry Charge?

 It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
 As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
 Until that date, indications are that there will likely be sufficient supply to meet the current demand.

-If you have more questions about refrigerant, we encourage you to contact Calverley Service Experts for clarification.
+If you have more questions about refrigerant, we encourage you to contact Norrell Service Experts for clarification.